gannalouis/ROS-Basics-in-5-days-Python_Noetic/README.md

 ## DESCRIPTION:

-This is an introduction Python course to some ROS basics such as:
+This is an introduction Python course from The Construct for some ROS basics such as:

 ```bash
 1) Publishers, Subscribers, custom messages